-- Transfer to a four-year college or university and obtain junior status in the school of business. - Prepare and interpret financial statements and utilize accounting for managerial decisions. - Understand and discuss financial issues dealing with the environment of managerial finance; including working capital management, shortterm financing, capital markets, and the theory of the value of the firm (risk, leverage, cost of capital). - 4.
+- 1. Will be eligible to apply for acceptance as a transfer student to the school of business of a baccalaureate college or university. - 2.
+Prepare and interpret financial statements and utilize accounting for managerial decisions. - Understand and discuss financial issues dealing with the environment of managerial finance; including working capital management, short-term financing, capital markets, and the theory of the value of the firm (risk, leverage, cost of capital). - 4.
 Generally understand the American legal system and its impact on the operations of American businesses.
 Examine and assess the role of fiduciary duties and ethical and social responsibilities from the perspective of decision-makers and stakeholders.
 Explain and apply principles of tort law, criminal law and government regulation. - Analyze principles, techniques and major functions (planning, organizing lending and controlling) of business enterprise management.
-Through active learning, improve decision-making, problem-solving and team-related skills. - Understand marketing methods and institutions, including analysis and interrelationship of the marketing mix with consumer behavior, technology, and an ever-changing business climate and marketing environment. - Demonstrate computer skills in word processing, electronic spreadsheet, general ledger accounting system and presentation software.
-Use the Internet for business purposes, including research, marketing, and stock market analysis. - Demonstrate an understanding of how the United States economic system is organized, how it functions and how it impacts the global economy. - Demonstrate proficiencies in reading, writing, listening, and presentation and analytical skills. - Work with others, including culturally and intellectually diverse people; think critically; and gain an appreciation for life-long learning. - Be exposed to knowledge from social sciences, arts, literature, mathematics and science. - Discuss sound ethical, philosophical and moral professional characteristics. - Demonstrate an understanding of the interrelationships between business courses. - ‡ A 4-credit laboratory science is recommended by most baccalaureate institutions for Mode 5. - # Students planning to attend UConn should take GEO 111 or ANT 105 and HIS 102 as their social science electives. - ## ART 101, ART 102, MUS 101, MUS 102, and ART 206 are recommended by most four-year colleges for Mode 1.
+Through active learning, improve decision-making, problem-solving and team-related skills. - 6.
+Understand marketing methods and institutions, including analysis and interrelationship of the marketing mix with consumer behavior, technology, and an ever-changing business climate and marketing environment. - Demonstrate computer skills in word processing, electronic spreadsheet, general ledger accounting system and presentation software.
+Use the Internet for business purposes, including research, marketing and stock market analysis. - 8.
+Demonstrate an understanding of how the United States economic system is organized, how it functions and how it impacts the global economy. - 9.
+Demonstrate proficiencies in reading, writing, listening, and presentation and analytical skills. - 10.
+Work with others, including culturally and intellectually diverse people; think critically; and gain an appreciation for life-long learning. - 11.
+Be exposed to knowledge from social sciences, arts, literature, mathematics and science. - 12.
+Discuss sound ethical, philosophical and moral professional characteristics. - 13.
+Demonstrate an understanding of the interrelationships between business courses. - ^{t} A 4-credit laboratory science is recommended by most baccalaureate institutions for Mode 5. - # See a faculty advisor. - ## ART 101, ART 102, MUS 101, MUS 102 and ART 206 are recommended by most four-year colleges for Mode 1.